-TOKYO (Kyodo) — Firstly, the government crisis management center was not informed about data.
+TOKYO (Kyodo) — Firstly, the Nuclear Power Fukushima plant government crisis management center was horrid.
+It was not informed about data.
 Data on the predicted dispersal of radioactive substances caused by the nuclear accident at the Fukushima Daiichi power plant.
 That came from top government official Yukio Edano said Friday.

 Although and more noteworthy Chief Cabinet Secretary Edano tellng a news conference that the premier’s office received a fax.
 The fax of the computer-simulated estimates about the dispersal of radioactive materials.
 That information in the early hours of March 12.
 In addition, that was a day after the powerful earthquake.
 More importantly and the tsunami that triggered the nuclear crisis.
 However this remained in the hands of an official at the office.
 In addition, not passing on to him or Prime Minister Naoto Kan.

 This would mean that Kan, when he inspected the Fukushima plant by air on the morning of March 12, was unaware of such estimates using the Nuclear Safety Technology Center’s networked computer system known as SPEEDI, or system for prediction of environmental emergency dose information.